 Pleasant Hill Pottery

 Pleasant Hill Pottery, located on 10 acres just outside of Eugene, Oregon, was founded in 2000 by Tom Rohr and Kathryn Finnerty.
-PHP was purchased in 2012 by Jesse Jones and Lauren Sommers.
-The pottery is home to four wood-fired kilns.
+PHP was purchased in 2012 by Jesse Jones and his wife, Lauren.
+The pottery is home to five wood-fired kilns.
 The first to be constructed on the property - a 60 cubic foot two-chambered wood, biodiesel and salt kiln nicknamed Pepino - was built in 2001.
 A 110cf Anagama (The Tomagama) followed in 2007.
 A 30cf wood/biodiesel soda kiln was built in 2012, and a 25cf wood/biodiesel train kiln followed in 2014.
+A 7cf test kiln was built in 2020.
 Pictures of these kilns and the beautiful surfaces that they produce can be found here.
 Call, email, or message for a tour or more information.

 Growing up in Corvallis, Oregon on a small farm, I learned to work with my hands fixing go-karts, restoring cars and building tree forts.
 In high school, I took every industrial arts offering available, from welding to woodshop to ceramics.
 With clay the attraction was immediate and I continue to be drawn to the process of combining common raw materials, creativity, and fire to create objects of beauty, utility and permanence.